What is a personal mission statement and how do you write one?

 How to write a personal mission statement

 When it comes to writing a personal mission statement, it’s easy to put it off – after all, summing up who you are and what you want out of life in a sentence or two can be a little bit intimidating.
-But don’t worry, personal mission statements can and should change over time as experiences shape you.
+But don’t worry, all the best personal mission statement examples will and should change over time as experiences shapes who you are.
 So the best advice is to just get started.
 Here’s how to write a personal mission statement in no time.

 - Schedule some quiet time to just write.
 Do this once a day for a week.
 Maybe this is just for 5 minutes or you get into it and find that you need 30 minutes or more.
 Make sure that you schedule this time for when you aren’t rushed and can focus on just this.
 Write in a place that doesn’t make you tense or distracted.